Navigation: » No topics above this level«

 For more information, refer to Controls.

-At this point, your site is configured and is ready to be used.
-In order to use it and make it available, you will need to publish the site.
+At this point, your site is configured and is ready for use.
+To make it available, you now need to publish the site.

-Finally, ensure you publish your site if you wish to make it available for a production environment to your end users.
+Publish your site to make it available for a production environment to your end users.

-For more information about this step, refer to Publishing a site.
+For information about this step, refer to Publishing a site.